Jury | Jury Service Policies

 written requests for excusal due to family matters, may be granted temporary excusal from jury service.

 The temporary excusal from jury service will be granted for a period of up to two

 NOTE: Individuals who are summoned for Investigating Grand Juries are not eligible for deferral or postponement of jury service.

 An application for postponement of jury service may be granted for many reasons,

 including but not limited to, child care, adult care, work issues, vacation, pursuit

 of educational opportunities, etc. If a citizen requires postponement from jury

-service, the citizen is urged to contact the Court as soon as possible to enable
+service, the citizen is urged to contact the Office of Jury Management at

 Request: The Court is cognizant that jury service can impose on citizens